lgbt-foundation/whitepaper/whitepaper.md

 The full list of advisors will be released shortly, several of which are high profile members of the LGBT or Crypto Community with significant track record in past ICOs.
 The announcement will be made, when the right balance of diverse advisors has been established.

+* Erik Lamontange
+* Vinnie Lingham
+* Paulo Trezentos
+* Andres Wydler, `TWITTER / LINKEDIN`
+  Andres is the Executive Director of StartOut, the world’s largest non-profit organization to support LGBTQ entrepreneurs and economically empower the community.
+Prior, Andres was a serial entrepreneur in the software industry, co-founded a successful angel group, and developed and taught a course on clean tech entrepreneurship at Stanford’s Continuing Studies program.
+Andres holds an MBA from Stanford and JD equivalent (lic. iur.) from the University of Zurich.

 ### Service Provider

 ` PLEASE FIND LOGOS OF THESE PARTNERS TO ADD IN A UNIFIED VISUAL STYLE.
 NO NEED TO PUT TEXT, BUT PLEASE LINK THE LOGOS TO THE PAGES `